Algorithm for direct sampling from conditional distributions of toric models: Introduction

-is called the $A$-{\it hypergeometric polynomial,} or the {\it GKZ-hypergeometric polynomial,} defined by Gel'fand, Kapranov, and Zelevinsky in the end of the 1980's \cite{GKZ90}.
-We adopt the convention $Z_A(b;y)=0$ if $b\notin\mathbf{N}_0A$.
+is called the $A$-{\it hypergeometric polynomial,} or the {\it GKZ-hypergeometric polynomial,} defined by Gel'fand, Kapranov, and Zelevinsky in the end of the 1980's.
+We adopt the convention $Z_A(b;y)=0$ if $b\notin\mathbb{N}_0A$.
 It is straightforward to see that a sample consisting of the Poisson random variables whose means are given by the probability mass function \eqref{para} also follows the conditional distribution \eqref{cond}.
-Takayama et al. \cite{TKT18} called the probability distribution \eqref{cond} the $A$-hypergeometric distribution.